mrlesmithjr/ansible-openstack-old/README.md

 mysql_root_password: []  #Root password for the database
 openstack_admin_email: 'admin@{{ pri_domain_name }}'  #Defines admin users email
 openstack_admin_pass: []  #Password of user admin
+openstack_keystone_api_master: os-controller-01  #defines one of the controller nodes as a primary to create keystone users, endpoints, tenants and services...this gets around the issue of errors  since run_once does not work on keystone_user.
 openstack_ceilometer_dbpass: []  #Database password for the Telemetry service
 openstack_ceilometer_pass: []  #Password of Telemetry service user ceilometer
+openstack_ceilometer_url: 'http://{{ openstack_services_vip_fqdn }}'
 openstack_cinder_dbpass: []  #Database password for the Block Storage service
 openstack_cinder_pass: []  #Password of Block Storage service user cinder
 openstack_dash_dbpass: []  #Database password for the dashboard